 Google made three updates to kids’ profiles, with the addition of parent-managed watchlists being the most significant.
 You can add something to your children’s watchlist if you see something on a streaming service that they might like.

-But even young children may find it difficult to find other forms of entertainment once they have done watching.
+But even young children may find it difficult to find other forms of entertainment once they have finished watching.
 The IT giant is offering Google-powered recommendations as part of the update.
 This automatically offers books that young readers might find interesting.

 Better YouTube controls are the final modification to Google TV’s parent-friendly features.
-The streaming software has kid-friendly profiles, however, the material might not be appropriate for somewhat older children.
+The streaming software has kid-friendly profiles; however, the material might not be appropriate for somewhat older children.

 To avoid this, parents can now choose the features their child can use and monitor the experience that comes with content settings for pre-teens and older.